 On board Celebrity Xpedition you have several dining options, including the main dining room at Darwin’s restaurant, selections served on the deck through the day at The Beagle Grill, or complimentary room service at selected times (not 24 hours).

 The Dining Schedule:

-- Q: Can I call Room Service?
+Q: Can I call Room Service?

-- A:Yes.
+A:Yes.
 It is available 24 hours a day (except on Celebrity Xpedition, see ‘DINING & DRINKS) whether you want an extra blanket or a midnight snack.
-Enjoy Celebrity’s delectable 24-hour in-stateroom dining, complimentary before 11pm.
-A $4.95 per room fee applies between 11pm and 6am.
-For our Suite Class guests, the late-night room service charge is waived.
+On all sailings, a late night room fee will be added.
+All orders received between 11pm and 6am will be charged a $4.95 per room service fee.

 A:The minimum drinking age for all alcoholic beverages on Celebrity Cruises ships sailing from South America, Europe, Asia, Australia and New Zealand is eighteen (18).
 Sailings from North America and the Arabian Gulf is twenty-one (21).
-All guests must comply with Celebrity's policies, including among other things, agreeing to not provide alcoholic beverages to any other person, regardless of age.
-At private shoreside resorts such as Labadee and CocoCay and when in US & Canadian ports, the minimum drinking age will remain twenty-one (21).
+All guests must comply with Celebrity Cruises policies, including among other things, agreeing to not provide alcoholic beverages to any other person, regardless of age.
+At private shoreside resorts such as Labadee and CocoCay and when in U.S. & Canadian ports, the minimum drinking age will remain twenty-one (21).
 If a guest reaches a birthday that will change their adherence to our alcohol policy, they may visit the Guest Relations Desk and on showing their passport as proof of age, their records will be updated to allow them to purchase and consume alcohol.

 We reserve the right to vary minimum age limits without notice where local laws require or where deemed desirable or necessary.
 Please note that within the territorial waters of some countries on your itinerary or based on your embarkation port, the onboard shops may be closed or alternatively restrictions may be imposed on some items available for purchase.